 The pandemic has also focused attention on other global issues such as climate change and sustainability.
 Stuck at home for most or all day, people have had to prepare more of their own meals.
 This has made them more conscious of their own food choices and the amount of food they waste.
-BrandLoyalty is responding to this newfound awareness by offering loyalty concepts that for example encourage families to enjoy eating more healthily and to offer more sustainable loyalty campaigns, for example, food storage containers to avoid food waste.
+BrandLoyalty is responding to this newfound awareness by offering loyalty concepts that encourage families to enjoy eating more healthily and offer more sustainable loyalty campaigns, such as food storage containers to avoid food waste.

 5. Deliveries that work harder

-The imposition of lockdown in many countries suddenly led to such an enormous demand for food deliveries that many stores found it difficult to fulfill food orders in the short term.
+The imposition of lockdown in many countries suddenly led to such an enormous demand for food deliveries that many stores found it challenging to fulfill food orders in the short term.
 The profitability of home deliveries has long been an issue, and the pandemic has focused retailers’ attention on how to improve their bottom line while also developing competitive services such as 15-minute deliveries.
-To attract consumers who are shopping around online, retailers are lowering the threshold for free deliveries or offering other incentives.
+In addition, retailers are lowering the threshold for free deliveries or offering other incentives to attract consumers who are shopping around online.
 This is another area in which cost-effective, innovative solutions are being explored.

 6. New store concepts

 Some retailers are responding to the trends by radically changing the way they work, not just the type of products they sell.
 For instance, Lidl Zero and Netto have introduced sustainable stores with zero CO2 emissions thanks to solar panels and other energy-saving measures.
-Several retailers are implementing refillable concepts in their stores and we are also seeing in-store second-hand shops, plastic-free solutions, and innovative methods of minimizing food waste.
-One of the most exciting – and visually dramatic – new things we see in retail is of course vertical farming, which is already being trialed in various stores.
-Due to COVID-19, some retailers are developing smaller stores with a surprisingly full assortment, in order to serve customers who want to shop quickly and efficiently.
+Several retailers are implementing refillable concepts in their stores, and we are also seeing in-store second-hand shops, plastic-free solutions, and innovative methods of minimizing food waste.
+One of the most exciting – and visually dramatic – new things we see in retail is, of course, vertical farming, which is already being trialed in various stores.
+Due to COVID-19, some retailers are developing smaller stores with a surprisingly full assortment to serve customers who want to shop quickly and efficiently.
 These alternative retail formats certainly provide food for thought.